Yarmouth's Living Wharves

 Yarmouth is home to one of the largest fishing fleets in Canada – over 40 species of fish are harvested off these shores.
-And you can harvest more than a few entertaining fish stories from the characters who work the waters.
+You can also harvest more than a few entertaining fish stories from the characters who work the waters.

 Visit one of the many ‘Living Wharves’ where real-life fishermen tell a few tales while helping you try your hand at fishing.
 Imagine yourself there, splicing rope for lobster traps while smelling the ocean and facing the salt breeze.